-Beyond the choir stalls on the right hand side of the chancel are the sedilia, three bays with stepped seats.
-Originally sedilia were the seats in a Roman amphitheatre.
-In a church, the same term is used for seats used by officiating clergy.
+Beyond the choir stalls on the right-hand side of the chancel are the sedilia, three bays with stepped seats.
 A set of tapestries depicting the six days of the Creation story in the Book of Genesis hangs in the sedilia.

 The sanctuary is divided from the chancel by a step and altar rail.
 The area is reserved for the Priest, and is only entered by lay people when they are helping to prepare for a service or are authorised to assist the Priest during a service.

-The High Altar is the centre of worship and is the Christian symbol for two very different things.
+The high altar is designed and placed as the focal point of worship at St. John’s, as in all churches of the Anglican Communion, and is the Christian symbol for two different things.

-- First, at the time of Christ, it was common Jewish practice to sacrifice an animal to atone for your sins.
-Christ is seen as having been sacrificed for the saving of mankind and the altar reminds us of this.
+First, at the time of Christ, it was common Jewish practice to sacrifice an animal to atone for your sins.
+Christ is seen as having been sacrificed for the saving of mankind and the altar is the reminder of that sacrifice.

-- Secondly, at each Eucharist the story is retold of the Last Supper which Jesus had with his Disciples.
-In this way, the altar is also the table from which the Priest distributes the bread and wine.
+Secondly, at each Eucharist the story is retold of the Last Supper which Jesus had with his Disciples, and the altar is also the table from which the Priest distributes the bread and wine.

 The enamelled tiles behind the altar were installed by the architect instead of the screen, or “reredos”, found behind the altar in many churches, and were designed by Augustus Pugin of House of Commons fame.
-The tiles immediately above the altar were rediscovered during extensive restoration works in 2006 – 7, having been obscured by a wooden reredos erected in the 1930s.
-Some of these tiles remind us of the betrayal and crucifixion of Christ.
-They show a Pillar with Money Bag, Five Wounds with a Cross, Robe, Ladder with Thorns, Dice and Sponge, Lantern, Cockerel, Nail heads and Cross and Scourges.
+The tiles immediately above the altar were rediscovered during extensive restoration works in 2006 – 7, having been obscured by a wooden reredos erected around 1940.
+Some of the tiles bear symbolic reminders of the betrayal and crucifixion of Christ: a pillar with money bag, five wounds with a cross, robe, ladder with thorns, dice and sponge, lantern, cockerel, nail heads and cross and scourges.

-Elsewhere you will find monogram tiles of those who donated large sums to pay for the Church.
+Elsewhere there are monogram tiles of those who donated significant sums to pay for the Church.

 On the north side of the nave, two windows show the coats of arms of the Bishop of Durham (left) and Glasgow (right).
 St. John’s was in the Glasgow Diocese until boundary changes in 1888, since when it has been in the Diocese of Edinburgh.
 Before 1100, this part of Scotland was in the Diocese of Durham.

 One grave of particular note is that of Catherine MacMillan Scott who was baptised and buried at St John’s.
-When she was refused training in nursing because of her frail health, she joined one of the religious orders founded by the Oxford Movement in the name of Sister Margaret and spent her life caring for orphans and the destitute of Manchester.
+When she was refused training in nursing because of her frail health, she joined one of the religious orders founded by the Oxford Movement, taking the name Sister Margaret, and spent her life caring for orphans and the destitute of Manchester.
 She died tragically early at the age of 34 from a disease caught during her work.
 The former Cottage Hospital in Jedburgh was named after her in her honour.

 We are grateful to:

-- The National Association of Decorative and Fine Arts Societies (NADFAS).
+- The Arts Society (formerly National Association of Decorative and Fine Arts Societies NADFAS).

-- Sandy Ryrie for extracts from his book “A Vision Pursued”.
+- Rev. Sandy Ryrie for extracts from his book “A Vision Pursued”.

-- Richard Taylor, whose book “How to Read a Church” provided much useful information.
+- Richard Taylor, for his very useful book “How to Read a Church”.